dgoenrique/dgoenrique/README.md

 # Hello there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 My name is **Diego Enrique**.
 I am an undergraduate student in Computer Science at the Federal University of Goiás  (<a href="https://www.ufg.br/">UFG</a>), in Goiânia, Brazil.
-Currently, I am learning more about management, data analysis, and data science.
+I am currently learning more about networks, network security, and data.

 Feel free to contact me 😄.